 I can't emphasize enough how important it is to standardize, systematize, and automate.
-Take everything you do and standardize it so that you (or your staff) deal with common situations the same way every time.
-The example I like to use is McDonald's: no matter where you are in the world, when you order a cheeseburger, you know what to expect.
+You need to take everything you do and standardize it so that you (or your staff) deal with common situations the same way every time.
+The example I like to use is McDonalds: no matter where you are in the world, when you order a cheeseburger, you know what to expect.
 They have standardized the menu, the design of stores and uniforms, and what employees say.
 You need to do the same thing.
 Good things to standardize include phone scripts and email templates.